akaron/kubernetes-packer/note_rook-ceph.md

 to provision new disks.

 # Steps

-## Update Vagarntfile
+## Update Vagarntfile to mount block device for worker node
-For worker nodes to access block, need Vagrant to mount a raw block device.
+Here show how to prepare a virtual block device for Rook-ceph to use.
 This is still an [experiment feature of Vagrant](https://www.vagrantup.com/docs/experimental).
+Just need to uncomment two lines in the original `Vagrantfile`.

 Uncomment this line near the beginning of `Vagrantfile`
 ```